rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 importantly: why it failed.
-At it's core, Code Valet was intended to solve two fundamental problems: firstly, I wanted a [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) as a Service, since I find Jenkins [Declarative] Pipeline to be a very useful tool.
+At it's core, Code Valet was intended to solve two fundamental problems: firstly, I wanted a [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) as a Service, since I find Jenkins Pipeline to be a very useful tool, which I wanted for _all_ my open source projects.
 Secondly, the Jenkins project needed to shift its footing towards a continuous feedback and continuous delivery model.
 Code Valet aimed to solve both of these problems.

-CloudBees had tried to run "Jenkins as a Service" with its now (finally!) defunct "DEV@Cloud" service, or Kohsuke's "Buildhive" project.
+Years ago, CloudBees had tried to run "Jenkins as a Service" with its now (finally!) defunct "DEV@Cloud" service, or in a different manner with Kohsuke's "Buildhive" project.
 DEV@Cloud provided users with a _full_ Jenkins installation, which I believe was part of its undoing.
 The essential balancing act of developer tools is that we must provide our customers with enough power and flexibility, but not so much that they shoot themselves in the foot.
-Providing a full Jenkins installation, to many people, is not only giving them the gun, but loading it, pointing it at their foot, and then daring them not to shoot.
+Providing a full Jenkins installation to many people is not only giving them the gun, but loading it, pointing it at their foot, and then daring them not to shoot.
 Jenkins is **powerful** but unfortunately it can become unwieldy and a support nightmare.
 "Jenkins Pipeline as a Service" meant something different to me, Code Valet would allow